 2. DrawSQL — drawsql.app

-Limitations: the free tier caps diagrams at approximately 15 tables.
+Limitations: the free tier caps diagrams at 15 tables.
 For small schemas this is fine; for larger projects it becomes a hard boundary.
 Some advanced collaboration features are paywalled.
-Paid plans start at $15/month.
+Paid plans start at $19/month.

-Verdict: an excellent visual ERD tool with broader database support and a more polished UI than SQL Designer; the table cap on the free tier is the main constraint.
+Verdict: an excellent visual ERD tool with a more polished UI than SQL Designer; the table cap on the free tier is the main constraint.
+Other than that, paywall restricts access to JSON export, real-time collaboration and private diagrams.

 Best for: developers who prefer defining schemas in code rather than clicking